xiorcale/Fed.jl/docs/src/index.md

 ## Getting started

-The server has to be launched first, and will wait on the clients before starting the training.
-The minimum number of clients that need to join before the server starts sending requests is specified in its `BaseConfig`.
+The server has to be launched first and will wait on the clients before starting the training.
+The minimum number of clients to wait on is specified in the `BaseConfig`.

 ```julia
 using Fed